atmospheric pressure/barometric pressure

 wind speed (km/h)

 The speed of motion of air in kilometres per hour (km/h) usually observed at 10 metres above the ground.
-It represents the average speed during the two-minute period ending at the time of observation.
-In observing, it is measured in nautical miles per hour or kilometers per hour.
+It represents the average speed during the one-, two- or ten-minute period ending at the time of observation.
+In observing, it is measured in nautical miles per hour or kilometres per hour.

 World Meteorological Organization (WMO)